 RFCs are most commonly used to record critical choices made in the design of an IT system.
 In this regard, RFCs are conceptually equivalent to key design decisions (KDDs) and architectural decision records (ADRs).

 As a technical design process, RFCs augment wider change management practices.
 They work particularly well when they are linked with task tracking systems.
-While task trackers – aka issue trackers – are used to manage the life cycle of discrete changes made to an IT system, RFCs are used to manage the life cycle of technical decisions made within that wider change management process.
+While task trackers – aka. issue trackers – are used to manage the life cycle of discrete changes made to an IT system, RFCs are used to manage the life cycle of technical decisions made within that wider change management process.

 But there is no limit to the possible scope of RFCs.
 There is no reason why they can’t be used to support any kind of technical decision, anything that impacts how a system is made, such as:

-The scope of RFCs could be anything that would benefit from collective decision making, or where it would be beneficial to reach agreement on a solution to a problem as far left as possible in the development life cycle.
+The scope of RFCs could be anything that would benefit from collective decision making, or where it would be beneficial to reach agreement on a solution to a problem as far "left" as possible in the development life cycle.
 Anything that will have a significant impact on how an IT system is made, or that will be of interest to more than one group of stakeholders, or that will change the context in which future decisions will be made, is a candidate for an RFC.

 Large IT functions will benefit from a centralized RFC system for standardizing tools and methods, and for reaching agreement on how to implement changes that will impact multiple work streams.
 Meanwhile, individual teams may have their own internal RFC systems for making decisions over which they have autonomy.

 Each proposal put forward for comments should be scoped to a single technical decision.
-But the breadth of impact of may be broad or narrow, and the range of stakeholders involved should be proportional to the impact.
+But the breadth of impact may be broad or narrow, and the range of stakeholders involved should be proportional to that impact.
 Refactoring the internal structure of a discrete module should require input from just a few technical people.
 Replacing a language in the technology stack or adding a major new tool to the delivery pipeline should require broad consensus from many more people.
 And proposals that could affect service level agreements or mission alignment would need to be elevated to product owners or other business stakeholders.

 The widest possible scope for RFCs would be to use them to evaluate feature proposals.
 This certainly makes sense in the context of software libraries and other software components where the users are other software developers.
 This is why RFCs are popular in open source projects.
 But I have successfully used RFCs to evaluate feature proposals in enterprise application software, too.
 I have found RFCs to be particularly useful in business contexts where ideas are plentiful but resources are scarce.
 (We’ve all been there, right?)

 At this scope, RFCs are no longer purely a development tool, but they become incorporated into wider business change management processes.
-RFCs can be used to support analysis work, providing a formal process to capture, refine and prioritize product ideas, and making it easier for technical stakeholders to shift even further left than the design and planning phases.
+RFCs can be used to support analysis work, providing a formal process to capture, refine, and prioritize product ideas, and making it easier for technical stakeholders to shift even further left than the design and planning phases.
 The RFC process is a good one to follow when the business wants to understand the technical feasibility of a product idea and to have an estimation of the costs of its implementation.
 Thus, RFCs can be used to feed the product backlog and to prioritize tickets based on cost-benefit analysis.

 In summary, RFCs do not need to be constrained to design decisions.
 They can be used to support any kind of technical decision, and even to support business planning, too.